 Things are changing rapidly in Iceland and around the world.
 It’s hard to make sense of it all.
-New quarantine measures, border testing and social distancing rules are being tweaked almost daily.
-So planning your dream trip to Iceland just got a whole lot harder.
-Thankfully, it also got arguably safer too.
+New rules are being introduced all the time.
+So planning your dream trip to Iceland might feel a little more daunting than normal.
+Thankfully, we’re here to help.
 This blog post is here to explain how Hidden Iceland can help you understand COVID-19 regulations while planning your trip.
 In fact, Hidden Iceland can plan out the entire trip for you from start to finish for your own peace of mind.

 What are the current regulations?

-Are the new COVID-19 regulations likely to change before I travel?
+Are the new COVID-19 regulations (or lack of) likely to change before I travel?